 Main IPO Public Relations Stages

-PR support of the IPO can be divided into four main phases:
+PR support for the IPO can be divided into four main phases:

-- Preparatory stage with research and identification of the basic PR -Strategic elements of information and communication support.
+- Stage of preparation that includes research and identification of the fundamental PR strategic elements of information and communication support.

 - Practical implementation of the information and communication support program up to the listing.